donlino97/Simplified-secure-messaging-service/README.md

 •The communication is established by the server that stores the public keys and the encrypted data verified by the EL GAMAL signature

-•Don't forget to create the csv files in the same directory of the code
+•Don't forget to create the csv files in the same directory of the code if you doanloaded only the source code

 •KDF used is HMAC256 ( same as Signals )

+•Donwload the projet.zip to test and use the message service

 ## Key words: